Red River campaign: Battle of Mansfield

 Taylor had hoped to provoke Banks into attacking him, but following an artillery duel, he became convinced that the Union army was in disarray and would not attack.
-Around 4 p.m., Taylor ordered the attack to begin.
-Mouton led his infantry across an 800-yard wide field and attacked the Union right, formed behind a rail fence.
+Around 4:00 pm, Taylor ordered the attack to begin.
+Mouton led his infantry across an 800-yard-wide field and attacked the Union right, formed behind a rail fence.
 While Mouton's assault was repulsed by Landram's infantry, Taylor advanced the rest of his entire line, including Walker's division, against the Union left.
 Walker's men brushed aside the lone cavalry brigade, sweeping in behind the rest of the Union forces.
 Banks had called for additional reinforcements, but they were too late.
 The Union line collapsed and a significant number of men from Landram's division were captured.
 A few hundred yards down the road, the reinforcements – Cameron's division – set up a second line, but this line also broke when faced with Taylor's superior numbers.
-The wagon train of the Union cavalry obstructed the road, resulting in the loss of artillery which could not be extracted in the retreat.
+The wagon train of the Union cavalry obstructed the road, resulting in the loss of artillery, which could not be extracted in the retreat.
 However, Confederate soldiers halted to loot some of the Union wagons, giving Banks' troops needed time to fall back.

-As Confederate command and control was reestablished for the pursuit, the men ran into a third Union force, under Brigadier-General William H. Emory, about 5,800 men sitting atop a ridge overlooking Chatman's Bayou.
+As Confederate command and control was re-established for the pursuit, the men ran into a third Union force, under Brigadier General William H. Emory, about 5,800 men sitting atop a ridge overlooking Chatman's Bayou.
 The Confederates pushed forward, but Emory's division repulsed attempts to take this location.
 However, the Union forces did not have control of the precious water in the bayou.
 During the night, Banks decided to withdraw back to Pleasant Hill because of lack of water and the desire to unite with A. J. Smith's men.

 The Battle of Mansfield was over.
-The Federals suffered approximately 2,400 casualties, almost half of which were from Landram's division – two of his eight regiments were captured in the battle, and both of his brigade commanders were wounded and captured.
+The Federals suffered around 2,400 casualties, almost half of which were from Landram's division – two of his eight regiments were captured in the battle, and both of his brigade commanders were wounded and captured.
 The Confederates suffered about 1,000 casualties, including Mouton, who was killed leading his men in the opening charge.